Modernism in Brazil: First generation (1922–1930) - the Heroic phase

 The Group of Five of Brazilian modernism: Anita Malfatti, Mário de Andrade, Menotti del Picchia, Oswald de Andrade and Tarsila do Amaral.

 Poster announcing the last day of Modern Art Week.

 The first phase of Modernism was characterized by an attempt to define positions, manifestos and fast-circulating magazines.
 It was the most radical period of the movement due to the necessity of breaking with all the structures of the past.
-Its anarchic character and strong sense of annihilation was called the "spirit of destruction" by Mário de Andrade.
+Its anarchic character and strong sense of annihilation were called the "spirit of destruction" by Mário de Andrade.

 Most of the intellectuals and artists who represented Modernism in Brazil lived in Europe in the period after the World War I and, from this experience, absorbed ideas and techniques that resulted in Brazilian Modernism.
 Consequently, all the excitement that characterized the beginning of the 20th century in Europe arrived in Brazil as a moment of renewal and the search to produce a new model of art that was concerned with social issues.
 However, it wasn't a copy of European art, but rather its own authentic and original art.
 With the beginning of the Brazilian avant-garde and the return of artists to the country, the necessity of organizing events to disseminate new ideas became a concern for them.
 In this context, the Modern Art Week took place in 1922, scheduled to commemorate the centenary of independence.
 Considered a milestone of Modernism in the country and in Latin America, the event featured poetry recitals, musical concerts and opened doors to a new artistic language in relation to different types of art, such as painting, poetry and literature.

 There was a search for the modern and original.
 The return to the origins, through the valorization of the indigenous people and the language spoken by the people, were also addressed.
 However, nationalism was used in two different ways: critical, aligned with the political left by denouncing reality, and ufanistic, exaggerated and extreme right-wing.
 Due to the need for definitions and a break with all the structures of the past, this was the most radical phase.

 A month after the Modern Art Week, Brazil was experiencing two moments of great political importance: the presidential elections and the founding congress of the Communist Party in Niterói.
 In 1926, the Democratic Party emerged, with Mário de Andrade as one of its founders, and in 1932, the Brazilian Integralist Action, a radical nationalist movement founded by Plínio Salgado was created.